Dan Kriel: Stormers / Western Province

 At the start of 2017, Kriel moved to Cape Town, where he joined the Super Rugby team and the Currie Cup team.

 Personal

-Kriel is married to Candace and has two daughters.
+Kriel is married to Candice and has one daughter and one son.

 Kriel is the twin brother of Jesse Kriel, both brothers are professional South African rugby players and the great-grandson of John Hodgson (1909-1970), who played 15 games for the British and Irish Lions in the 1930s.